by Anil Prasad

 The whole concept and direction of that album was that it was going to be very pop-oriented.
 We really wanted to surprise people by doing the unexpected—by coming back into a market which we'd left behind a very long time ago.
 So, we decided that we would have a new name— Rain Tree Crow.
 The more obscure the name, the better.
 We believed that it would be a long-term project and that the name Rain Tree Crow would become more important than the name Japan.
 So, it would be a killing off by outdoing what we had done before in the same field—the pop market.
 Due to the tension and the long time it took us to record that album—it took two years—it became very evident that there was not going to be a follow-up album.
 There was only going to be one.
 It also became evident that we hadn't quite made it as poppy as we had hoped it was going to be. [laughs] So, the concept changed into "If we really want people to hear this album, the only thing we've got going is the name Japan.
 Otherwise, people are just not going to hear about it at all."
 That’s why the rest of us came around to allowing Virgin to use that name.
 Also, it was the only way we could possibly see being able to finish the album because we'd run out of money for mixing.

-The initial budget for the album was staggering.
-It’s remarkable that the group exceeded it.
+The initial budget for the album was very large.
+It’s remarkable the group exceeded it.

 We'd never really seen a budget like that before.
 The ridiculous thing is we learned the hard way that the more money you have, the longer you take spending it all.
 The album took two years.
 It went until we had no money left.
 Then we had to go back to the record company asking for more, which is really ridiculous.

-David Torn told Innerviews that he was supposed to be part of the Rain Tree Crow line-up.
+David Torn said he was supposed to be part of the Rain Tree Crow line-up.
 What happened?

 We really wanted a soloist and a guitarist.
 David was my first choice.
 I recommended him to everyone.
 It looked as if it was going to happen for a while.
 But the David Sylvian we'd always known was one of complete control.
 That made it very difficult for us to work with him.
 And that was another reason why the band just couldn't work.
 We found that as more time went by, the more and more control David [Sylvian] wanted to take—to the point of not wanting David Torn to come into the picture because he decided to take care of the guitar himself.
 That's basically what happened.
 I also think that—and this is really being honest now—there's always been a strange personality clash between myself and David [Sylvian].
 We're very opposite in a way, which can be very healthy in a working environment.
 But I think the thought of getting David Torn into the studio in a situation where he and I could be strong together I think, maybe, frightened David [Sylvian] a little bit.
 Dealing with one person like that is one thing, but two would just be out of the question.

-Even though the band had imploded, it was still obligated to make a video for "Black Water."
-The tension surrounding that must have been intense.
+Even though the band had imploded, it was still obligated by the label to make a video for "Black Water."

 The video was a contractual fulfillment.
 It's something that we had to do.
 It was all filmed separately.
 We didn't bump into each other once during the making of that video.
 It was all done separately, on separate days.